 Kirsten Anderson | Founder/Director

 Like you, I have been enamored of wildlife since I was a kid.
-Parked in front of the TV watching animal documentaries, watching their incredible lives and trying to understand their emotional and intellectual processes, their amazing adaptations to the world around them, and struggles to survive both the natural and the man-made world.
+Parked in front of the TV watching animal documentaries, fascinated by their incredible lives and trying to understand their emotional and intellectual processes, their amazing adaptations to the world around them, and struggles to survive both the natural and the man-made world.
 To this day, it has remained my keenest interest.
 As I got older and got the means to travel, I did, always with the goal to “see animals”- trekking through misty Borneo jungles to see orangutans and hornbills, watching dusty herds of elephants stately stroll through the savannah in east Africa, tracking lions in Botswana, visiting the eagle hunters in the Altai mountains of Mongolia, and gliding through waterlogged jungles looking at pink river dolphins in the Amazon.
 As dreamy as they were, these experiences spotlighted the plight of wildlife firsthand for me.
 Diapers and water bottles clogging up once pristine rivers, plastic bags and metal snares littering grasslands, the gruesome and brutal legacy of poaching, and the intense conflicts between wild lands and encroaching human habitation and the struggle to survive and provide for families on both sides - it's impossible to ignore.

 My professional background has been as an art dealer, and developing a landmark gallery for the Contemporary/Pop Surrealism movement.
 I opened Roq La Rue in 1998, and from a tiny punk rock gallery with no money showing underground art I evolved it into a much larger gallery, known worldwide for showing exceptional quality and launching careers of dozens of artists all working in the “Pop Surrealism” art movement.
 Additionally I wrote for and was the “editor at large” at Hi-Fructose art magazine from 2007-2014 and published a successful art book surveying of the then burgeoning art movement, which took it's title from the book itself, "Pop Surrealism".